Electronicks/Pocket_FSM/README.md

 Well, that is deceptively simple.
 Is that really it?
 Well, there are optional lock() and unlock() function that can be overriden to implement a mutex if you plan on sending events from different threads.
 Also, the machine constructor will be constructing the pimpl, so if it needs any parameters at construction it should be passed here, but we may not know what those are yet.
 Otherwise, yeah that's it!
 Of course you can add to it any method and field might seem pertinent, but remember that iteraction with the pimpl should only pass through event reactions.

 So that's our header file.
-At this point it can be shared with coworkers that may desire to start coding it's usage since they have the full interface to the state machine.
+At this point it can be shared with our coworker Jimmy that may desire to start coding its usage since they have the full interface to the state machine.
 For us, we need to start coding the implementation itself.
 So let's start writing our complementary source file.
 First step here is to define our pimpl that was forward declared in the header.
 Obviously the implementation can be done in different ways, so the way I choose here is primarily for the purpose of demonstration more than anything else.

 ```c++
 // File: CombinationSafe.cpp